FravBox/YagCCs/readme.md

 # Contact me
 Open an issue or start a discussion on Github.
 I don't accept random friend requests, but my DMs are open.
 I'm in the official Yag support server if you want to DM or ping me from there. `Vars#3616`

+**I won't code for you,** I don't know enough to do that.
+But I can explain my CCs or help you understand any errors you encounter with them.

 # Quick Reference

 **Update Rolemenu**